When it comes to weight management, two medications are gaining attention:

 Effectiveness:

-Tirzepatide seems to outshine Liraglutide, displaying a more substantial effect on weight loss and a higher percentage of participants achieving ≥5% body weight change.
+GLP-1/GIP seems to outshine Liraglutide, displaying a more substantial effect on weight loss and a higher percentage of participants achieving ≥5% body weight change.

 Administration: